hl7au/au-fhir-core/input/pagecontent/aucdi.md

 AU Core agreed FHIR formats that supports exchange of clinical and administrative data within technical constraints, an interpretation of AUCDI information requirements is undertaken through the community.
 Note that:
 * In any particular release AU Core may not cover all aspects of the defined AUCDI data concepts, especially when AUCDI data concepts are not supported in existing systems.
-* AU Core includes exchange for concepts that are commonly implemented in systems and not included in AUCDI e.g. demographics.
+* AU Core includes exchange for concepts that are commonly implemented in systems and not included in AUCDI e.g. Patient.name, Practitioner.identifier, Procedure.encounter.
-* AU Core includes data elements not included in AUCDI that are required to make FHIR implementable e.g. provenance, versions.
+* AU Core includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, Procedure.status, MedicationRequest.intent, Provenance.

 ### AUCDI mappings into AU Core